-SPT Foundation Research
+SPT Research

-The Synergetic Play Therapy Foundation has a Research Development Team that oversees on-going research regarding various aspects of Synergetic Play Therapy®.
-The overarching goal of the Synergetic Play Therapy Foundation’s research initiative is to:
+The Synergetic Play Therapy Foundation has a Research Development Team that oversees on-going research regarding various aspects of Synergetic Play Therapy.

-Demonstrate an increase in well-being for professionals using Synergetic Play Therapy®
+Demonstrate an increase in well-being for professionals using Synergetic Play Therapy

 Build awareness of the powerful impact of attunement and regulation in the playroom